bad-rooster/automatic-taxi-gcp/README.md

 This Python script utilizes [Apache Beam](https://beam.apache.org/) to process NYC taxi data.
 The script reads input data in Parquet format, performs column renaming and formatting, and then writes the processed data back to Parquet files.

+This project uses a serverless cloud stack solution in Google Cloud Platform (GCP):

+- Google Cloud Storage
+- Dataflow - Apache Beam Runner
+- BigQuery

 Please have a look at the generated report produced in Looker Studio titled `AN_Generated_Dashboard.pdf`.
-Feel free to reach out if you want to find out more about my methodologies and hypothesis
+Feel free to reach out if you want to find out more about my methodologies and hypothesis.

+## Point of Improvements

+- CRON scheduler (Cloud Scheduler)
+- Archiving/failure path (Cloud Function)
+- Infrastructure as Code (Terraform)

+Otherwise the three features can be implemented in Airflow via Cloud Composer (higher cost)

 ## Prerequisites